Dream Chronicles: The Book of Water: Development

-On March 30, 2011, almost a month before Dream Chronicles: The Book of Water was released, the publisher PlayFirst's blog, Inside PlayFirst, uploaded a blog post including a video depicting the developer KatGames' offices where Dream Chronicles series has been made.
+One month before Dream Chronicles: The Book of Water was released, the publisher PlayFirst's blog, Inside PlayFirst, uploaded a blog post including a video depicting the developer KatGames' offices where Dream Chronicles series has been made.
 The exclusive video tour was specially made for PlayFirst's Local Fan Day in which they invited fans to their office for the launch of Dream Chronicles: The Book of Air.

-There is a lot of stuff in store for players in The Book of Water as it takes the story to a darker place where not any other Dream Chronicles game has ventured.
-Game producer Aaron Norstad explained: "That isn't to say it is overtly dark in theme, but there was a goal to move this chapter in a direction that is a little more serious in the events that transpire in the mystical fairy realm within the Dream Chronicles world."
+The story of The Book of Water is darker than other Dream Chronicles games.
+Game producer Aaron Norstad explained: "That isn't to say it is overtly dark in theme, but there was a goal to move this chapter in a direction that is a little more serious in the events that transpire in the mystical fairy realm within the Dream Chronicles world".
 Making this installment was different from the previous ones.
-While the developer KatGames had already planned for some things while making The Book of Air, they were faced with a new challenge of making the Collector’s Edition extra special.
-"We wanted to make something complementary but also completely playable as a whole game," Miguel Tartaj, founder of KatGames, said of the development process.
-"The Collector's Edition brings something from the first trilogy which many fans will probably like... do you remember playing as Faye?"
-For those players who experienced the Collector's Edition content, they would be treated to a parallel – prequel storyline.
-Aaron compared that feature to other games: "It’s unlike anything I've seen in other Collector's Editions."
+While the developer KatGames had already planned for some things while making The Book of Air, they were faced with a new challenge of making the Collector's Edition extra special.
+The developers eventually added a prequel storyline for the Collector's Edition, where the players play as Faye.

-On May 21, some exclusive concept artworks for The Book of Water was released on Inside PlayFirst.
-There are eight pictures including: The Toy Shop, and Lyra's House in the Town of Wish; the Herbalist's Garden; The crash shot outside of Wish at the beginning of the game; the Prison of Fire (the last scene of the Collector's Edition's bonus game), and some other minor items from the game.
+Some exclusive concept artworks for The Book of Water were released on Inside PlayFirst, which include: The Toy Shop, and Lyra's House in the Town of Wish; the Herbalist's Garden; the crash shot outside of Wish at the beginning of the game; the Prison of Fire (the last scene of the Collector's Edition's bonus game), and some other minor items from the game.